aus-ref-clim-data-nci/aus-ref-clim-data-nci/README.md

 a shared reference dataset collection.
-By setting up a formal collaboration between the ACS and CLEX we can leverage the existing code/expertise at CLEX and the dedicated ACS shared storage space at NCI (project ia39) to deliver such a collection.
+By setting up a formal collaboration between the ACS and CLEX we can leverage the existing code/expertise at CLEX and the dedicated ACS shared storage space at NCI to deliver such a collection.

 ### Who's involved?